 E-learning is kind of a big deal—and it’s getting more popular every day.
-As of 2015, 80 percent of organizations use some form of online training and 30 percent of all corporate training is e-learning.
-But when it comes down to getting organizational buy-in for e-learning, many folks are challenged to aptly explain the clear advantages and address the potential disadvantages e-learning poses.
+Roughly 80 percent of organizations use some form of online training and 30 percent of all corporate training is e-learning.
+But when it comes to getting organizational buy-in for e-learning, many folks are challenged to aptly explain the clear advantages and address the potential disadvantages posed by e-learning.

 Whether you’re an instructor looking for ways to supplement your in-class training or an e-learning professional looking to present the pros and cons of e-learning to your client or boss, this article will help you get the whole picture.